R4GIS/mro/README.md

 To download all files, click "Download ZIP"

+To download single pdfs, click the file name and then "Raw".

 ### pdfs of book + supplemental material

-To download single files, click on one of the files below and then click "Raw" on the right side of the screen.

 File name | Description
 ------------ | -------------